Why The Measles Surge Could Open The Door To A Host Of Other Diseases

 Meanwhile, after decades of decline, measles cases have risen precipitously in recent years — due to a combination of hesitancy by parents in wealthier countries to vaccinate their children and a breakdown in the health infrastructure in less well-off nations.
 There have been massive outbreaks often involving tens of thousands of children in Brazil, India, the Philippines and Ukraine.

 Last month the World Health Organization announced that four European countries – Albania, the Czech Republic, Greece and the U.K. – had all lost their previous measles-free status due to local outbreaks.
-This spring the number of cases in the United States topped 1,000 for the first time in 27 years.
+This spring the number of cases in the United States topped 1,000 for the first time in more than two-and-half decades.
 And globally the total number of cases rose by 300 percent in the first quarter of 2019 compared to the same period in 2018.

 Mina says if the immune amnesia hypothesis is correct, it's only a matter of time before the recent surge in measles infections produces a concurrent surge in other diseases.
 But he's urging public health officials not to wait to find out: If someone has been infected with measles, he says, "I think we should consider giving them all their childhood vaccines all over again."